Openhandhelds/hashlink/README.md

 `sudo dnf install libpng-devel turbojpeg-devel libvorbis-devel openal-soft-devel SDL2-devel mesa-libGLU-devel mbedtls-devel libuv-devel  sqlite-devel`

+## ARM System On Chip

+To build for a specific ARM SoC, you can simply call, for example:

+`make ARM_SOC=RK3399_SOC` to build for the Rockchip RK3399

+The list of supported SoC is available in the Makefile file

 **And on OSX:**

 `brew bundle` to install the dependencies listed in [Brewfile](Brewfile).